pujan-dahal-fuse/python/README.md

 # **Python Repository**

-This repository is made up of codes I used while learning Python and APIs.
-It is divided into 4 branches:
+This repository is made up of codes I used while learning Python and APIs, during my trainee period at Fusemachines Nepal.
+It is divided into 5 branches:
 1. **main**
 2. **codewars**
 3. **api**
 4. **orm**
+5. **pandas**
 ## **1. main**
 `main` contains codes that I used while learning basic and advanced Python.
 Codes are within `python_basic_advanced/` folder.
 Basic codes are in `python_basic_advanced/task1.py` and `python_basic_advanced/constant.py` files.
 Advanced codes are in `python_basic_advanced/advanced_topics.ipynb` file.